plone/training/gatsby/plonerestapi.rst

    ...

 Let us explore the ``items`` array from the response and click on https://plonedemo.kitconcept.com/en/frontpage.
-We see that it gives a similar response as we got for the root.
+We see that it gives a similar response as we got for the root

 This way all the content objects have equivalent JSON data which our plugin can process and use to create nodes.